amycatgirl/tempstore/README.md

-# Tempstore
+# tempstore
-No nonsense, self-hostable temporary file service
+no nonsense, self-hostable temporary file service

-## Running
+## running

 create a folder called `tmpst` at the root of this repository, then run